dannieRope/Data-cleaning-Exercise-in-Excel/README.md

 The dataset used in this exercise comes from [here](https://data.montgomerycountymd.gov/Government/Fleet-Equipment-Inventory/93vc-wpdr) under a Public Domain license.

-The raw dataset is a CSV file made up of 4 columns and 63 rows including header and blank rows Below are the columns of the dataset and their data types
+The raw dataset is a CSV file made up of 4 columns and 63 rows, including header and blank rows Below are the columns of the dataset and their data types